AhmadSabbirChowdhury/Company-Sales-Data-Analysis-and-Visualization-using-Tableau/README.md

 ### Profit Margin Trend
 ![7  Profit Margin Trend](https://user-images.githubusercontent.com/45898995/120526724-55e1c880-c3fb-11eb-993e-151981b587dc.png)

-###### Note: *The PowerBI online publishing link isn't available right now because of subscription issues.
+###### Note: *The Tableau online publishing link isn't available right now because of subscription issues.
 I'll add that online link soon, so anyone can open it and interact with it as the whole thing is very dynamic.*